 – 1 textile waste database: through the involvement of more than 140 European textile companies and 220 catalogued textile wastes, a database has been built that contains characteristic data (technical, chemical and ecological characteristics) of all materials/wastes produced by the textile companies involved.

 – 1 Strategic Agenda: a practical document that proposes a waste management strategy and lines of action to achieve an improvement in the consumption of non-renewable resources by promoting a circular economy approach in companies.

 – 1 Action plan that defined the actions to be taken to support the Circular Economy in the textile sector.

 In this context, the key objectives of the project have been achieved and ENTeR has shown that international collaboration has contributed to enhance the value of textile waste and, at the same time, to reduce the production of textile waste in order to prevent the consumption of non-renewable resources.

 The final conference of the ENTeR project will be held on November 10th at 10.00 am, to share both the challenges faced and the results achieved, even in the post-COVID-19 economy, with the ultimate goal of moving closer and closer to a circular and sustainable economic model.

 ENTeR is adopting and using the M3P platform.
 Thanks to M3P online platforms, companies create a waste catalog and a "material matching system" to solve problems and propose ideas, improvement and development.
+Join to M3P platform: